|author(s)||Sascha El-Sharkawy, Nozomi Yamagishi-Eichler and Klaus Schmid|

 |title||Metrics for Analyzing Variability and Its Implementation in Software Product Lines: A Systematic Literature Review|

-Context: Software Product Line (SPL) development requires at least concepts for variability implementation and variability modeling for deriving products from a product line.
-These variability implementation concepts are not required for the development of single systems and, thus, are not considered in traditional software engineering.
-Metrics are well established in traditional software engineering, but existing metrics are typically not applicable to SPLs as they do not address variability management.
-Over time, various specialized product line metrics have been described in literature, but no systematic description of these metrics and their characteristics is currently available.
+The use of metrics for assessing software products and their qualities is well established in traditional Software Engineering (SE).
+However, such traditional metrics are typically not applicable to Software Product Line (SPL) engineering as they do not address variability management, a key part of product line engineering.
+Over time, various specialized product line metrics for SPLs have been described in literature, but no systematic description of these metrics and their characteristics is currently available.